The Proper Tools

 Stationary targets are another type of leaf switch.
 This one has two flexible leafs and two stationary blades.
 It is important that the flexible leafs be against the stationary blades to hold everything from bouncing.

-Sometimes I find it easiest to adjust these switches by removing them from the playfield.
+Sometimes we find it easiest to adjust these switches by removing them from the playfield.
 But, on occasion, they are adjusted perfectly, but when reinserted into the playfield, the hole pushes the target back and causes the switch to be stuck closed.

 Newer pinball machines have done away with most open leaf switches.
 These microswitches stay clean and are more reliable.
 However, they cannot be repaired or cleaned.
 When they do not work, it is usually because the wire above the playfield is bent.
 That can be adjusted just like in the rollover switch (above).
 But if they do not work, they must be replaced.